greatsage-raphael/wordle/README.md

 > Warning: Resizing terminal after starting will mess with the layout.<br>
 > INFO: try to run terminal in full screen before running

-### Option 1 - Dev Container

-The easiest way to run the project is by opening it in a dev container using the [VS Code Remote Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers&WT.mc_id=devcloud-0000-buhollan).
-You must also have Docker installed for this to work.

-1. Open the project in VS Code.
-1. Select "Reopen" from the notification in VS Code.
-1. When the project opens, press <kbd>F5</kbd>.

-### Option 2

 This project requires Node v12 or higher.